agracio/edge-js/README.md

 * builds managed EdgeJs.dll library that bootstraps running Node.js in a CLR process and provides the Edge.Func programming model
 * packs everything into a NuGet package

-If everything goes well, the resulting NuGet package is located in the `tools\build\nuget` directory.
+If everything goes well, the resulting NuGet package is located in the `tools\nuget` directory.

 ### Running tests of scripting Node.js in C#